Chilangolandia: Release

 Chilangolandia premiered on September 16, 2021, in Mexican theaters.
 It premiered internationally on December 25, 2021, on Amazon Prime Video.

 Reception

+Box-office

 In its first weekend, the film debuted in second place on the billboards, attracting 206.6 thousand theatergoers and grossing $13 million pesos.
-At the end of the year, Chilangolandia is positioned as the third most viewed Mexican film of 2021, which collected 35.2 million pesos with 595 thousand viewers.
+At the end of the year, Chilangolandia was positioned as the third most viewed Mexican film of 2021, which collected 35.2 million pesos with 595 thousand viewers.